Released February 14, 2021

 Released October 16, 2006

-I'm amazed all of these songs are on this album and it's not a "best of" or something.
-This album is unbelievable!
-Another Dufus record where I am lucky to have a small part; we recorded "You Weren't Ready" years earlier and it was added to this release.
+I'm amazed all of these amazing songs are on this one album and it's not a "best of" or something.
+I can say this, because I'm barely on it.
+We recorded "You Weren't Ready" years earlier and it was added to this release long after the fact.

 a compilation of older recordings